jtfoster2/neural-nexus/README.md

 - **Vonage SMS** integration (with working agent logic).
 - **SendGrid** email integration.
 - Order and shipping data stored in **SQLite.**
+- User and system-wide feedback collection and display

 ---